“He Is Risen” Review

 Of course, this is just the beginning of the relationship between Tony and Gloria.
-The couple are in their honeymoon phase right now — fucking on the Stugots without a care in the world.
+The couple are in their honeymoon phase — fucking on the Stugots without a care in the world.
 The marina provides an isolated home away from home; a break from reality.
 That the episode ends with ducks quacking along the pier, with the black Mercedes SL500 in the foreground, suggests that Tony may be going off the deep end.

 Right now, he doesn’t give a shit about family.
 What he doesn’t realize, however, is that he is drawn to Gloria through his own Oedipal desires.

-I wouldn’t go so far as to call “He is Risen” another inconsequential, “nothing happens” installment.
+I wouldn’t go so far as to call “He is Risen” another inconsequential “nothing happens” installment.
 For example, one capo dies so that another may be christened.
 But the entire episode as a whole is somewhat anticlimactic.

-The tensions between Tony and Ralph Cifaretto are at an all-time high, with Johnny Sacrimoni acting as mediator.
+The tensions between Tony and Ralph Cifaretto are at an all-time high, with New York underboss Johnny Sacrimoni acting as mediator.
 However, for Johnny Sack and the other mobsters, the squabble between Tony and Ralph appears petty and weak — the two deny each other drinks at the bar and disinvite each other to Thanksgiving dinner.
 Even the main source of conflict between the two, when viewed through the prism of Mafioso code, should be a non-issue: “all this over some whore.”
 Much ado about nothing.

-In true Sopranos fashion, however, the conflict is resolved when Gigi Cestone, head of the Aprile crew, dies from a post-Thanksgiving heart attack on the toilet.
+In true Sopranos fashion, however, the conflict is resolved when Gigi Cestone, current capo of the Aprile crew, dies from a post-Thanksgiving heart attack on the toilet.
 It’s a very convenient deus ex machina — he might as well have been struck by lightning.
 It certainly would’ve been less humiliating.
 Tony has no choice but to give Ralph a promotion, momentarily putting their disagreements behind them.